-The opportunities Al presents in process efficiency and productivity must be balanced with the risks for consumer and the complacency when it comes to managing the changing market conditions and lower complaint numbers as positive endorsement of industry initiatives.
+The opportunities AI presents in process efficiency and productivity must be balanced with the risks for consumer and provider interactions with our organisation.

+There can never be any sense of complacency when it comes to managing risk.
+We are considering the changing market conditions and lower complaint numbers as positive endorsement of industry initiatives.
 This means the TIO must be agile, highly cost conscious and able to adapt to shifts in demand.
-But our people are the hope for the Board will have a focus on ensuring staff culture is strong.
+But our people are the TIO's greatest assets.
+And with a staff attrition rate a touch higher than we would hope for, the Board will have a focus on ensuring staff culture is strong.